Welcome to McMaster University’s ‘Quick Start’ website. Select the steps above to begin.

 Your enrolment appointment will be listed on the Enrolment Dates panel on Mosaic.
 As soon as your enrolment appointment opens, you will be able to actively enrol into the necessary courses noted in Step 3.3 above.

-Note that Level I enrolment appointments for September 2015 courses will not begin until the week of June 22.
+Note that Level I enrolment appointments for September 2015 courses will not begin until later in the week of June 22.
+Enrolment Appointments will be posted for every new student and will continue into late June.

 Setup @McMaster.ca E-mail